Norwich heritage walk

 From the Castle make your way down to Castle Meadow by taking the lift or retracing your steps and continuing down Farmers' Avenue.

-Cross over the road and take the passageway with the City of Stories mural (pictured) towards the Royal Arcade.
-Walk through the Royal Arcade and merge on to Gentleman’s Walk, where you will experience Norwich market, which has been here since medieval times.
+Cross over the road and take the passageway with the UNESCO City of Stories mural (pictured) towards the Royal Arcade.

-Turn right and follow the market until you can see the Guildhall on your left.
+Turn right and follow the market until you can see the Guildhall on your right.

 This impressive flint fronted building next to the more modern city hall was built in the first half of the 15th century and housed the law courts.
 The Pastons would have been very familiar with it.